vmware-automation/solutions-import-beta/Couchbase-NoSQL-Database-1.8.1-Blueprint.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in  vFabric Application Director.

-There are  few final steps you need to follow before perform this deployment.
+There are  few final steps you need to follow before performing this deployment.

 ###Prerequisites: